jd28/rollnw/issues/explicit-runtime-profile-selection.md

   profile package or propset module.
 - Every NWN1 executable and test that needs game services selects `nwn1` explicitly.
-- A consumer-provided `GameProfile` and a configured profile root cannot disagree silently.
+- There is no consumer-provided C++ profile object that can disagree with the configured package root.

 ## Implementation Audit